Jordan's Principle

 Potential delays

-Due to the Canada Post strike that began on November 15, 2024, there may be delays related to applications or reimbursements that are sent by mail.
+Due to the Canada Post labour disruptions, there may be delays related to applications or reimbursements that are sent by mail.

 If you would prefer to receive reimbursement through direct deposit, contact your regional focal point to find out how.